 - Brain in a Jar: As Mutagen Man.

-- Canon Character All Along: He seemed to be a brand new character loosely based the character Zach of the 1987 series.
+- Canon Character All Along: He appeared to be a brand new character loosely based on the character Zach of the 1987 series.
 Then he foolishly allows himself to be mutated into a monstrous blob, making him the new identity of the character Mutagen Man.